 The Medical Center opened in 1918 as a United States Army Base Hospital.
 In 1920, the U.S. government transferred the facilities to Westchester County (the "County") and the County reopened and operated the facilities as Grasslands Hospital.
 As the County's only public hospital, the hospital has grown significantly since its establishment.
 In the 1970's, the nature of the institution changed from a prototypical public hospital to a tertiary care hospital and academic medical center.
 During this period, a new 670-bed acute care hospital was constructed and New York Medical College relocated its educational facilities from New York City to the grounds of the hospital.
 Grasslands Hospital was renovated fully in 1977 and renamed the "Westchester County Medical Center."
-The County operated the Westchester County Medical Center through 1997, at which time it transferred responsibility for the Medical Center to the Corporation.
+The County operated the Westchester County Medical Center to the Corporation.